Orca: Captivity

 The orca's intelligence, trainability, striking appearance, playfulness in captivity and sheer size have made it a popular exhibit at aquaria and aquatic theme parks.
 From 1976 to 1997, 55 whales were taken from the wild in Iceland, 19 from Japan, and three from Argentina.
 These figures exclude animals that died during capture.
 Live captures fell dramatically in the 1990s, and by 1999, about 40% of the 48 animals on display in the world were captive-born.

-Organizations such as World Animal Protection and the Whale and Dolphin Conservation campaign against the practice of keeping them in captivity.
+Organizations such as World Animal Protection and Whale and Dolphin Conservation campaign against the practice of keeping them in captivity.
 In captivity, they often develop pathologies, such as the dorsal fin collapse seen in 60–90% of captive males.
 Captives have vastly reduced life expectancies, on average only living into their 20s.
 That said, a 2015 study coauthored by staff at SeaWorld and the Minnesota Zoo suggested no significant difference in survivorship between free-ranging and captive orcas.
 However, in the wild, females who survive infancy live 46 years on average, and up to 70–80 years in rare cases.
 Wild males who survive infancy live 31 years on average, and up to 50–60 years.
 Captivity usually bears little resemblance to wild habitat, and captive whales' social groups are foreign to those found in the wild.
 Critics claim captive life is stressful due to these factors and the requirement to perform circus tricks that are not part of wild orca behaviour, see above.
 Wild orcas may travel up to 160 km in a day, and critics say the animals are too big and intelligent to be suitable for captivity.
 Captives occasionally act aggressively towards themselves, their tankmates, or humans, which critics say is a result of stress.
 Between 1991 and 2010, the bull orca known as Tilikum was involved in the death of three people, and was featured in the critically acclaimed 2013 film Blackfish.
 Tilikum lived at SeaWorld from 1992 until his death in 2017.

 In March 2016, SeaWorld announced that they would be ending their orca breeding program and their theatrical shows.
-As of 2020, theatrical shows featuring orcas are still ongoing, however.
+However, as of 2025, theatrical shows featuring orcas are still ongoing.